ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.link/README.md

 An ioBroker.link adapter periodically checks for pending connection requests by polling the link-cloud.
 You can set up the poll interval in the settings of the ioBroker.link adapter.

 ### How can I ensure that ioBroker.link adapter establishes a connection to the link-cloud and not to a man-in-the-middle?
-ioBoker.link adapter can only connect to a server that presents a valid SSL certificate issued to iobroker.link.
+ioBroker.link adapter can only connect to a server that presents a valid SSL certificate issued to ioBroker.link.

-### How the link-cloud identifies and authorizes all the ioBroker.link adapters polling for pending connection requests or establisihing a connection?
+### How the link-cloud identifies and authorizes all the ioBroker.link adapters polling for pending connection requests or establishing a connection?
 Every ioBroker.link adapter generates its own unique 2048 bit key-pair.
 Upon registration at link-cloud an adapter transmits its public key.
 On every subsequent request to the link-cloud (check for pending connection requests, accept or deny a pending connection, close an open connection, etc.) the adapter authorizes itself by providing a JSON Web Token (JWT) signed with the adapter's private key.
 The link-cloud verifies the signature of JWT using the stored public key and accepts or rejects the connection.

 ### Can one adapter connect to a link-cloud using another's adapter JWT?